Sumedha-02/Patience-Testing-Game/README.md

 # GG
 It's a game.
-Which was made using HTML,CSS,JS.
+Which was made using HTML, CSS, JS.